-Gaviota pier is very popular for fishing and scuba divers enjoy the surrounding waters.
-There is a small snack bar with restrooms and the life guard tower is manned during the summer season.
-Activities including hiking, fishing, swimming, boating and camping.
+Gaviota pier is very popular for fishing, and scuba divers enjoy the surrounding waters.
+There is a small snack bar with restrooms, and the lifeguard tower is operated during the summer season.

-Gaviota Beach campground is next to the train trestle, the beach is a short walk away.
-There is a hiking trail near the parking lot where you can head inland and explore Gaviota State Park inland areas.
+Gaviota Beach campground is next to the train trestle; the beach is a short walk away.
+There is a hiking trail near the parking lot to head inland and explore Gaviota State Park inland areas.

-Check with park staff for rules on the use of the hoist and if the hoist is working.
-Trails and dirt fire roads and hiking trails lead into more than 2,000 acres of oak woodland and chaparral back country.
-Check with park rangers before starting your hike, conditions change frequently.
+Hiking trails and dirt fire roads, and hiking trails lead into more than 2,000 acres of oak woodland and chaparral backcountry.
+Check with park rangers before starting your hike; conditions change frequently.

-For a nice side trip the Danish Village of Solvang is only a 30 minute drive from the park.
-In town you will find Danish bakeries, restaurants, antique stores, museums and friendly shop keepers dressed in authentic Danish costumes.
+The Danish Village of Solvang is only a 30-minute drive from the park for a nice side trip.
+You will find Danish bakeries, restaurants, antique stores, museums, and friendly shopkeepers dressed in authentic Danish costumes in town.

-If you head south on Highway 101 from Gaviota SP the town or Goleta is 26 miles.
+If you head south on Highway 101 from Gaviota SP, the town of Goleta is 26 miles.
 Santa Barbara is another 6 miles to the south.
-There are plenty of activities to keep you busy at Gaviota State Park but you are never too far away town for shopping and dining.
+There are plenty of activities to keep you busy at Gaviota State Park, but you are never too far away from town for shopping and dining.

 Adjacent to the Gaviota State Park is a large region of private ranches known as Hollister and Bixby Ranches, which extends for almost the entire distance to Point Conception.

-Surfers and fisherman boat in or walk in from Gaviota and Jalama beach to enjoy this secluded section of the coast being careful not to pass the high tide line.
-The Ranch is home to some spectacular surfing spots including: Razor Blades, Drake’s, St. Augustine, Cojo Point and Perko’s Point.
+Surfers and fishers boat in or walk-in from Gaviota and Jalama beach to enjoy this secluded section of the coast, being careful not to pass the high tide line.
+The Ranch is home to spectacular surfing spots, including Razor Blades, Drake’s, St. Augustine, Cojo Point, and Perko’s Point.

-You can travel along the Hollister Ranch road for about a mile which gives you access to several secluded beaches.
-Once you get to the Hollister Ranch gate house its time to turn around unless your an invited guest.
+You can travel along the Hollister Ranch road for about a mile, giving you access to several secluded beaches.
+Once you get to the Hollister Ranch gatehouse, it’s time to turn around unless you are a guest.

 Each campsite has a fire ring and a picnic table.
 Tent camping is popular at this campground.
 A fishing license is not required when fishing from the pier.

-Campsites are good for RVs up to 25 feet however due to the small size of the campgound tent camping is popular here.
+Campsites are good for RVs up to 25 feet; however, tent camping is popular here due to the small size of the campground.